ad360io/frontend/README.md

-# Qchain - Frontend
+# BrandLedger - Frontend

 Common create-react-app documentations are generated.
 Any additional configuration that is helpful for future development and maintaince should be appended to appropriate sections. <br>

 Changes and additions should be recorded in [Change Log](#Change-Log) for future references.

 ## Change Log
 - 5/21/2018: added [Purposes](#purposes)
 - 5/21/2018: added [`npm run deploy`](#npm-run-deploy) description
 - 5/16/2018: added StyleGuide.md

 ## Documentation
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).